-Students must have achieved a 'B' result in Year 10 French and a 'C' in Year 10 English.
+Students must have achieved at least a 'B' in Year 10 French and at least a 'C' in Year 10 English.

 Japanese

 The need to communicate is the foundation for all language development.
 People use language to achieve their personal communicative needs - to express, exchange, interpret and negotiate meaning, and to understand the world around them.
 The central goal for additional language acquisition is communication.
 Students do not simply learn a language - they participate in a range of interactions in which they exchange meaning and become active participants in understanding and constructing written, spoken and visual texts.